AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 ## `Delete an Automation Identity`

-Delete an Automation Identity.
-A non-Administrator caller must have all roles belonging to the Automation Identity being deleted.
+Delete an automation identity.
+A non-Administrator caller must have all roles belonging to the automation identity being deleted.

 ### Request